 Yes.
 Call City Hall to request a second cart be delivered by Granger.
 Your utility bill will reflect a double (12-bags) trash billing.

-Yes, Granger can pick up personal containers.
+Yes, Granger can pick up un-wanted personal containers.
 The customer will need to place a note on the container asking Granger to take it.
-For customers that have the old Allied carts, once the Granger cart is delivered the old Allied cart will automatically be taken with the trash.

-There will be no additional charge for taking the Allied cart or a customer's personal container.
+There will be no additional charge for taking a customer's personal container.

 Granger recognizes the following major holidays: